Trump to Propose Merging Labor and Education Departments, Rebranding Welfare

 So why even bring this up now?
 Because it allows President Trump to say he’s trying to make the conservative dream of reducing the size of the federal government a reality.
 Also, several advocates suggested to Education Week that this is just an effort to distract from the controversy over the Trump administration separating families at the border.

-“The Trump administration’s plans to reorganize the federal government, including the possible radical merger of two federal agencies, the departments of education and labor among other changes, are at best ill-conceived and poorly timed and at worst are an attempt to distract the American public from the humanitarian crisis he created along the U.S.-Mexico border,” said National Education Association President Lily Eskelsen García in a statement.
+“The Trump administration’s plans to reorganize the federal government, including the possible radical merger of two federal agencies, the departments of Education and Labor among other changes, are at best ill-conceived and poorly timed and at worst are an attempt to distract the American public from the humanitarian crisis he created along the U.S.-Mexico border,” said National Education Association President Lily Eskelsen García in a statement.

-It does seem quite convenient, but there’s been talk of a reorganization proposal for some time, and Politico reported several weeks ago that the push to consolidation welfare programs was coming.
-And besides, if Trump wanted to distract us, he’d do something much zanier than combing two agencies that the public rarely thinks about – like announcing a new military branch devoted to fighting wars in space.
+It does seem quite convenient, but there’s been talk of a reorganization proposal for some time, and Politico reported several weeks ago that the push to consolidate welfare programs was coming.
+And besides, if Trump wanted to distract us, he’d do something much zanier than combing two agencies that the public rarely thinks about — like announcing a new military branch devoted to fighting wars in space.